Skip to main content

 • Ground rules like “no dishes left overnight” or “clear counters by the next day”.

-• What happens if someone consistently does not pull their weight.
+• What happens if someone repeatedly does not pull their weight.

 References